Photos and text by Debbie Roos

 Cathy transports her flower shop to the farmers’ market for creating bouquets on-site, which really helps draw customers in.
 She makes each bouquet to order.

-Cathy and Mike at the Fearrington Farmers’ Market.
-They have been there since its opening in 1991.
+Perry-winkle has been at the Fearrington Farmers’ Market since its opening in 1991.
 Perry-winkle has been able to grow with the Fearrington Market, starting out small and growing as it grew.

 Cool-season offerings at the Carrboro Thanksgiving market.